mulesoft-labs/raml-for-jax-rs/eclipseplugin.md

-# Installation instructions:
+# Eclipse Plugin Installation Instructions:

 You can install the JAXRS-to-RAML plugin for Eclipse/Mule Studio by using the "Software Update" feature from your IDE.

 - Start Eclipse or Mule Studio.
 - Select Help > Install New Software.
-- In the emerging dialog, enter the update site URL (http://jaxrstoraml.appspot.com/site/) into the "Work with" textbox, and press the enter.
+- In the "New Software" window, enter the update site URL (http://jaxrstoraml.appspot.com/site/) into the "Work with" textbox, and press the enter.
 - Select the checkbox next to "RAML Tools".
 Click Next.
 - Click Next again.
 - Read the license agreements, accept these, and click Finish.

 At some point of the installation, you will see a pop-up warning that you are installing software that contains unsigned content.
-This means that eclipse cannot verify the identity of the plugin authors because some of the jars are not signed.
+This means that Eclipse cannot verify the identity of the plugin authors because some of the jars are not signed.
 Click 'Ok'.

 **Note**: If you want to learn more about signing JARs, you can find useful information here: http://wiki.eclipse.org/JAR_Signing.